What Is a Dry Drunk?

 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.

 Finding Your Purpose

-- Start a new business.
+- Launch a new company.

 Understanding Co-Occurring Disorders

 You can also have a co-occurring condition, such as depression or anxiety if you suffer from dry drunk syndrome.
 Perhaps you had this prior to developing an addiction.
 It might have played a role in your addiction.
 Depression’s symptoms can resemble those of dry drunk syndrome.